inplayer-org/docs/docs/jssdk.md

 });
 ```

-It is important to know that you will need a code that will process every different notification type when you receive notification message inside **OnMessage** callback.
+It should also be noted that you are going to need a code that processes every different notification type when you receive notification message in the **OnMessage** callback.

-Basic use-case is to have **'redirect to premium section'** handler after successful payment notification message.
+Our basic use-case here is to have **'redirect to premium section'** handler after 'successful payment' notification message.

 For example: